-- 40 The Council is taking steps to improve its financial management and officers commented that there has been a recent shift in the financial culture of the organisation.
+- million for 2019-20.
+Other cost pressures were managed through actions to reduce overspends or the use of budget virements from underspending budgets. - The Council is taking steps to improve its financial management and officers commented that there has been a recent shift in the financial culture of the organisation.
 Work is ongoing to restructure the Central Finance function to a business partner model and move away from the perception that budget management is a Finance responsibility.
-To support this, Corporate Leadership Team job descriptions now explicitly reference financial management responsibilities, and performance against budget targets forms part of the appraisal process for senior leaders. - 41 In addition, the Council now regularly holds budget holders to account as part of strengthened arrangements to monitor and manage in-year cost pressures.
+To support this, Corporate Leadership Team job descriptions now explicitly reference financial management responsibilities, and performance against budget targets forms part of the appraisal process for senior leaders. - In addition, the Council now regularly holds budget holders to account as part of strengthened arrangements to monitor and manage in-year cost pressures.
 For all cost pressures and overspends over £15,000, budget holders must develop action plans; these are challenged by Chief Officers and Executive Members at quarterly Cost Pressure Subgroup meetings.
-Cost pressures and mitigating actions are also reported in quarterly budget monitoring reports to members. - 42 The Council recognises the need for training and systems access for budget holders and has plans to develop a financial competencies framework.
+Cost pressures and mitigating actions are also reported in quarterly budget monitoring reports to members. - The Council recognises the need for training and systems access for budget holders and has plans to develop a financial competencies framework.
 This will help equip all managers and financial staff with the necessary skills.
-Further consideration of workforce planning and development will take place during 2020 as the Council develops its new Organisational Development Strategy. - 43 The Strategic Transformation Team is currently supporting the Council's Bridging the Gap programme.
+Further consideration of workforce planning and development will take place during 2020 as the Council develops its new Organisational Development Strategy. - The Strategic Transformation Team is currently supporting the Council's Bridging the Gap programme.
 The Council has developed wrap around teams to work on the strategic reviews that underline the programme.
-These multi-disciplinary teams include officers with relevant skillsets from across the Council, including the Strategic Transformation Team. - 44 The Council recently worked with CIPFA to help identify further ways to strengthen its financial management arrangements. - 45 Members receive quarterly budget monitoring reports, including updates on planned savings, providing them with the opportunity to scrutinise performance.
+These multi-disciplinary teams include officers with relevant skillsets from across the Council, including the Strategic Transformation Team. - The Council recently worked with CIPFA to help identify further ways to strengthen its financial management arrangements. - Members receive quarterly budget monitoring reports, including updates on planned savings, providing them with the opportunity to scrutinise performance.
 Savings that are forecast to be delayed or unachieved are subject to the same monitoring and challenge process as overspends and cost pressures described in paragraph 41 above.
 Although the Council has a good track record of delivering its planned savings 91% in 2018-19 and 97% forecast for 2019-20 the transformational approach of the Bridging the Gap programme is identifying long-term savings opportunities as well as potential cost avoidance and new revenue streams.
 This will provide a more sustainable approach and reduce the Council's reliance on identifying annual savings.